Ken Griffin (businessman): Education

 In March 2022, Griffin donated $40 million to the American Museum of Natural History in New York to help complete the 230,000 square foot renovation.
 In July 2022, he donated $130 million to Chicago nonprofits before his move to Florida.
 In October 2022, Griffin donated $250,000 to a Miami scholarship program for STEM students, his first donation since moving Citadel's headquarters there.

 Griffin, the Carnegie Corporation of New York, and the Walton Family Foundation have funded The Education Recovery Scorecard, an analysis of pandemic learning loss released in October 2022 that uses local and national test score data to map changes in student performance.

 In April 2023, Griffin donated $300 million to the Harvard Faculty of Arts and Sciences, and Harvard announced that it would rename its Graduate School of Arts and Sciences after him.
 A few weeks later, Griffin donated $25 million to Success Academy Charter Schools, New York City's largest charter school network, and gave $20 million to Miami Dade College, where he also addressed the 2023 graduating class.

 In April 2024, Griffin donated $9 million to fund a math-tutoring program for students in the Miami-Dade County Public Schools, in partnership with the University of Chicago and Accelerate, to address education gaps caused by the COVID-19 pandemic.

+In September 2025, Griffin make a second donation to the Success Academy Charter Schools, donating $50 million to expand in South Florida.
+In November 2025, the University of Florida announced a $5.5 million gift from Griffin to its Hamilton School for Classical and Civic Education.
+The gift supports expansion of small, discussion-based courses modeled on the University of Oxford and University of Cambridge.
+It establishes the Griffin Fellows, graduate fellowships for doctoral candidates in the Western tradition, and the Griffin Scholars, merit-based undergraduate scholarships, supporting study abroad, research, and internships in law and public policy.